 However, several aspects of the operation have been less successful.
 A large number of households have not yet been displaced/resettled.
 Institutional support dwindled once the initial impetus and dynamic had worn off, social tensions started to rise and the situation became increasingly politicised.
-The social support mainly served to acceler-
+The social support mainly served to accelerate the rate of slum clearance without kickstarting the socio-economic development missions envisaged in the contracts, or providing post-set-

-- 12. A budget of 200 million dirhams, or nearly 18 million Euros, was released in 2007 for that purpose. - 13.
-Less than 2% of households took out bank loans. - 14.
-Registered bond issued by Al Omrane to beneficiary households involved in clearance operations.
+12. A budget of 200 million dirhams, or nearly 18 million Euros, was released in 2007 for that purpose.

+13. Less than 2% of households took out bank loans.